Investors await Evergrande's overdue $148 mln payment as debt woes grow - Up News Info

 Article content

-Rising concern that the developers’ woes spreading to other sectors was visible on Wednesday as the spread, or risk premium, between lower risk, investment grade Chinese firms and U.S. Treasuries widened to a more than five-month high.
+In the near future, real estate companies will issue bonds in the open market for financing, while banks and other institutional investors will assist via bond investment, said the paper.

-Any prospect of Evergrande’s demise raises questions over more than 1,300 real estate projects it has in some 280 cities.
+Debt-laden developers including Evergrande and peer Kaisa Group have also been looking to raise cash to repay their many creditors by selling some of their property and other business assets.

-Bank exposure to developers is also extensive.
-(Reporting by Andrew Galbraith in Shanghai and Clare Jim in Hong Kong; Writing by Sumeet Chatterjee and Ira Iosebashvili; Editing by Stephen Coates and Lincoln Feast.)
+Rising concerns about the developers’ woes spreading to other sectors was visible on Wednesday as the spread, or risk premium, between lower risk, investment grade Chinese firms and U.S. Treasuries widened to a more than five-month high.

 Advertisement